 Lately I’ve been in the mood to decorate.
-First we celebrated glorious fall here in the South Carolina Lowcountry, then had a Merry Merry Christmas filled with woodland forest decor.
+Last year we celebrated glorious fall here in the South Carolina Lowcountry, then had a Merry Merry Christmas filled with woodland forest decor.
 Now it’s time for a vintage Valentine’s Day.
 First, we curated a creative Valentine’s Day mantel.
 It is a challenge to make a beautiful mantel display when you have a large tv hanging above it.
 Soon, I will tell you how I added the gorgeous photos to my television background.
 I enjoy my technology and strive to live in harmony with it.
 I love to watch my shows and movies in the wintertime while covered with a fur blanket and drinking hot chocolate!

 Watch the Instagram Reel using the link below: